jtof-dev/robotics-traveling-van/README.md

 # robotics traveling van inverted pendulum robot

-the code needed to power an inverted pendulum robot with four motors
+the code needed to power an inverted pendulum robot with four (or two) motors

 - this code is made much simpler thanks to [this PID controller library](https://github.com/br3ttb/Arduino-PID-Library)
 - I referenced [Ian Carey's inverted pendulum code](https://gist.github.com/careyi3/d087f707b33c665915bd611e5514a355) for help with organizing the code, thank you!!